mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 ## Difficulties with the data

-A cursory look at these charts shows men consistently getting twice as many tickets as women over the entire 15 year period.
+A cursory look at these charts shows men consistently getting about twice as many tickets as women over the entire 15 year period.
 Men hover around 76 tickets per day.
 Women get about 38 tickets per day.
 That's a surprising result.

 The US Census website reports that Maryland has a slightly large proportion of women (51.5%) than men (48.5%).

 Still, the census figures are roughly equal.
-That suggests roughly numbers of male and female drivers.
+That suggests roughly numbers of male and female drivers so the ticket rates should be about the same.
 Perhaps there is a selection bias that skews the data in the data set.

 There is.